Home > Innkeepers > Board

 ARTICLE II - PURPOSEThe purpose of the association shall be to serve the bed and breakfast community in and surrounding the State of Tennessee and to foster professionalism in the inn keeping industry by studying and providing research information, continuing education, networking opportunities, discounts, industry public relations, legislation oversight, and advocacy.

 - To broaden, advance and enhance the public perception of and appreciation for bed and breakfasts as an important segment of Tennessee's hospitality industry.

 - To develop, encourage and maintain high standards of hospitality, service and guest experiences among members by applicant review, continuing inn review and programs for innkeeper improvement and development.

 - To provide a forum for innkeepers to communicate on all aspects of inn keeping.

-- To encourage and develop a sound, beneficial relationship with other organizations aligned with the association's objectives.
+- To encourage and develop a sound, beneficial relationship with similar associations and other organizations aligned with the association's objectives.